 Now, let’s clarify some things concerning product names.
 Instead of “concrete,” you might see products called “self-leveling underlayment.”
 This name means exactly the same thing as “self-leveling concrete.”

 Self-leveling concrete can be poured as thin as a quarter of an inch, just enough to smooth out small imperfections if that’s all you need.
-But if the floor has low spots and needs to be smoothed, even more, it can be poured as thick as an inch and a half without the addition of aggregate and 5 inches with the addition of aggregate (though make sure you follow all manufacturer’s guidelines).
+But if the concrete floor has low spots and needs to be smoothed, even more, it can be poured as thick as an inch and a half without the addition of aggregate and 5 inches with the addition of aggregate (though make sure you follow all manufacturer’s guidelines).

 Self-leveling concrete works especially well with radiant heating installations because it easily flows around the tubing.
 The thicker floor-leveling compounds that must be troweled to achieve a proper finish can’t do this.